Just Imagine...: Superman

-Superman, real name Salden, debuted in Just Imagine Stan Lee with John Buscema Creating Superman (November 2001).
-Creators Stan Lee and John Buscema based this version on the character created by Jerry Siegel and Joe Shuster.
+Superman, whose real name is Salden, debuted in Just Imagine Stan Lee with John Buscema Creating Superman (November 2001).
+Creators Stan Lee and John Buscema based this version on the characters created by Jerry Siegel and Joe Shuster.

-His powers include great strength and immaculate speed.
-Salden was the weakest member of the Kryptonian Police Force.
-He used a flying harness and managed to capture a dangerous criminal in a teleportation lab.
-However, the criminal sent Salden and himself on a one-way trip to an insignificant little blue-green planet: Earth.
+Salden's powers include great strength and immaculate speed, but was considered the weakest member of the Kryptonian Police Force.
+He uses a flying harness to capture a dangerous criminal in a teleportation lab, but the criminal sends Salden and himself on a one-way trip to Earth.
 The two men arrive separately, both discovering that they have enhanced physical abilities.
-The criminal sets himself up as the king of a jungle tribe.
+The criminal sets himself up as the king of a jungle tribe before eventually confronting Salden.

 Earth is too primitive, but it has the potential to develop the technology that Salden needs to return to his home world.
 The problem is that there are too many obstacles to the peaceful future necessary for technological advancement: war, crime, poverty, etc. Salden decides to become a superhero in order to rid the world of these impediments and calls himself Superman.

 Green Lantern

 Green Lantern, real name Len Lewis, debuted in Just Imagine Stan Lee and Dave Gibbons Creating Green Lantern (December 2001).
 Creators Stan Lee and Dave Gibbons based this version on the original character created by Martin Nodell and Bill Finger.

 A professor is looking for something called "the Tree", mentioned in Norse legends as Yggdrasil and in Christianity as the Tree of Knowledge of Good and Evil.
 He finally traces the plant to an area in Africa.
-But when he finds the Tree, agents working for the Reverend Dominic Darrk, the leader of the Church of Eternal Empowerment, who are also searching for the Tree, shoot him and leave him for dead.
-Then the Tree shows the professor its history, which includes a race of pre-humans.
-It then grants him its power in order to "serve as a lantern in these dark times".
+When he finds the Tree, agents working for the Reverend Dominic Darrk (who appears in all 13 issues of Just Imagine), the leader of the Church of Eternal Empowerment, who are also searching for the Tree, shoot him and leave him for dead.
+The Tree shows the professor its history, which includes a race of pre-humans, and grants him its power to "serve as a light in these dark times".